Abhi9708bittu/READERS_WRITERS-PROBLEM/README.md

 # READERS_WRITERS-PROBLEM
 Starve free readers-Writers problem

-Problem statement: The Readers-Writers Problem is a classical synchronization problem in computer science.
+PROBLEM STATEMENT: The Readers-Writers Problem is a classical synchronization problem in computer science.
 It deals with multiple threads or processes trying to access shared resources concurrently.
 Starve-Free Readers-Writers Problem, we want to ensure that readers and writers are granted access to the shared resource without starvation.

-Solution: The given code implements a solution to the classical Readers-Writers problem.
+SOLUTION: The given code implements a solution to the classical Readers-Writers problem.
 This problem deals with multiple readers and writers accessing a shared resource concurrently.
 The code provides two solutions to the problem, one that is "reader-starve-free" and another that is "writer-starve-free."
 Both solutions ensure that the readers and writers do not starve and get fair access to the shared resource.

 //INITIALISATION :